-Even though the content of your resume and cover letter are what may generate an interview, if the formatting is horrible the content may not get read.
+Even though your resume and cover letter’s content may generate an interview, if the formatting is horrible, the content may not get read.
 Use formatting techniques to create an eye-catching resume is vital to land a job interview.

 Resume Design Tips to Create an Epic Presentation

 1. Incorporate Borders to Draw Positive Attention